rolkra/explore/README.md

 # explore

+R package that makes basic data exploration radically simple.
 There are basically two ways to use the eplore package:

 **Interactive data exploration**